ryeenii/dotfiles/README.md

 # Does not includes:

 - Nerd Font used (Roboto Mono), you can find that in the [official nerdfont repo](https://github.com/ryanoasis/nerd-fonts).
-- FontAwesome pro used in polybar.
-Paid font (even though i may reconsider using nerdfonts instead, maybe another day...)
+- FontAwesome Pro used in polybar.
+It's a Paid font. (even though i may reconsider using nerdfonts instead, maybe another day...)